discovermayank/stock_trading_app/README.md

 Well this is my first attempt on MERN, basically REACT and its complimentary frameworks.

-This single page app performs following tasks :
+This single page app is deployed over Herouku : https://stormy-spire-37234.herokuapp.com/

+It provides following features :

 1. Searching of Stock current price - by making a GET request to third party alphavantage rest api.